sunosuporno/sparklend-walkthrough/walkthroughs/sparklend.md

 forge test --fork-url your-rpc-url --match-path test/SparkLend.t.sol
 ```

 Here, replace `your-rpc-url` with your RPC endpoint.
-Make sure you are running the command in the same directory as this</br>
+Make sure you are running the command in the same directory as this project.</br>
 If everything is executed correctly, you should see the following output: </br>
 ![Test results](./test_results.png)
 If you want to view any extra logs or see how each function gets called, you can opt for the `-vvvv` flag after pasting the above command. </br>